csantanapr/knative-kind/README.md

 ## Install Docker for Desktop
 To use kind, you will also need to [install docker](https://docs.docker.com/install/).

-Verify that docker engine and cli is working:
+Verify that docker engine and CLI is working:
 ```
 docker version
 ```